Walnussbaer/DentistTool/README.md

 A small tool I'm developing for my parents to help them during their daily routine in their dental clinic.

 My parents needed a small tool that measures the time while the patient is doing a mouth wash with hydrogen peroxide before his/her treatment begings (this an extra security procedure because of COVID-19).
-They also had to say the same sentence over and over again after the predefined time of the mouth wash has elapsed.
+They also have to say the same sentence over and over again after the predefined time of the mouth wash has elapsed.
 That's why we did a recording of this sentence and let my application play it after the timer has finished.

 This project also serves as a training project for myself to practice Angular.